minhajuddin/notes.minhajuddin.com/hello.md

-#Hello World this is awesome?
+#Hello World

-This is an awesome note
+This is a place for my public notes

-    some code here